Big lutrine opossum: Diet

 With a skull adapted for carnivory, the big lutrine opossum is carnivorous and insectivorous feeding on small rodents and lagomorphs, birds, insects, small crustaceans.
 It is considered to be the most carnivorous of all the members of the order Didelphimorphia.
 It preys on venomous snakes.
 Captive individuals have been observed eating butterfish mixed with meat, frogs, earthworms, shrimp and mice.
 Big lutrine opossums living close to urban areas scavenge through garbage, but this behavior is isolated and likely occurs due to necessity because there is less available prey in urban areas.

 Reproduction

 Breeding begins in September and carries on until April followed by approximately five months of anestrous, or time without estrus.
-Big lutrine opossums have two breeding periods per year resulting in litters of 7-11 offspring.
+Big lutrine opossums have two breeding periods per year resulting in litters of 7–11 offspring.
 Like most marsupials, litters are born into a pouch and are fed via lactation until the offspring is developed enough to leave the pouch.
-Gestation lasts approximately two weeks and young are weaned off mother's milk at around 3 months.
+Gestation lasts approximately two weeks and young are weaned off mother's milk at around three months.
 The first litter is born in September and the second in December or January.
-The offspring from this breeding season reach sexual maturity at 6 months but don't begin reproducing until the following year.
+The offspring from this breeding season reach sexual maturity at six months but do not begin reproducing until the following year.
 Males are heavier than females indicating sexual dimorphism likely caused by male-male competition for mates.